 Take the time to get to know the reputation of the company and the expertise of the personnel who will actually handle your settlement.
 Mid‑Atlantic Title, LLC provides this professional service and accurate processing at competitive prices.
 Please see the brief biographies of our personnel in the “About / Team” tab.
 We are confident that there is no better choice than Mid‑Atlantic Title, LLC to handle your settlement.

 If you desire additional information on Mid‑Atlantic Title, LLC or would like a quote of our fees, please feel free to contact us at any time.

-We provide settlement and title services to the entire Baltimore Metropolitan Region of Maryland and DC including Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Cecil County, Frederick County, Harford County, Howard County, Montgomery County, and more.
+We provide settlement and title services to the entire state of Maryland, Pennsylvania, Virginia, and Washington DC area.
+In Maryland, we serve the Baltimore Metropolitan including Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Cecil County, Frederick County, Harford County, Howard County, Montgomery County, and more.

 Title insurance protects homebuyers and mortgage lenders from problems with an ownership title when buying real estate.
 These may be problems that existed long before the current purchase, such as:

 Just as you purchase homeowner’s insurance to protect your home against fire or other catastrophes, you should also purchase an “Owner’s Title Insurance Policy” to protect your investment against defects in the title to your property.

 Your lender will require that you purchase a “Lender’s Title Insurance Policy” to protect the lender for the amount of your loan.
 Your lender knows that, even though title to your property has been searched by a qualified title examiner, hidden defects in the chain of title may still exist.
 These hidden defects may give someone a claim against your property.
 Title insurance protects against these claims.